svekeman/www-greenitglobe/www.greenitglobe.com/content/home/solutions_box.md

 header = "Generat8"

 summary = "Gener8 is your Generator for sustainable IT.
-Building blocks for large digital archives and high-performance compute capacity generated as Energy."
+Ultra-reliable building blocks for large digital archives and high-performance compute capacity generated as Energy."

 block1_title_strong = "Gener8-PB"
 block1_title = "IT as Energy"